github/codeql/docs/language/learn-ql/python/introduce-libraries-python.rst

    -  ``CallableValue``
    -  ``ModuleValue``

-These classes are explained in more detail in :doc:`Tutorial: Points-to analysis and type inference <pointsto-type-infer>`.
+For more information about these classes, see :doc:`Pointer analysis and type inference in Python <pointsto-type-infer>`.

 Taint-tracking classes
 ----------------------